stormqloud/kazoo-tgbbok/asr.md

  * Works in theory.

 * Option 2: ispeech.org
-  * Kazoo to isppech.org for ASR appears broken.
+  * Kazoo to isppech.org for ASR has been fixed.
-  * ispeech.org changed it's API and kazoo is not updated for it.
+  * Voxter announced at Kazoocon 2015
+  * I've not tested but I'm sure Voxter fixed the API
+    * voice recognition is hard

+* Option 3:
-  * there is no other 3rd party support integrated at this point.
+  *  There is no option 3

 ASR costs per word recognized.